 Often caused by recurrent inflammation and infection of the airways, bronchiectasis may be congenital, meaning present at birth, or a person may be predisposed to it as a result of early childhood diseases, such as pneumonia, measles, influenza or tuberculosis.

-According to the American Lung Association, cystic fibrosis causes approximately 50% of all cases of bronchiectasis in the United States today.
+Bronchiectasis can occur as part of a genetic defect, such as in primary ciliary dyskinesia or cystic fibrosis.
 Other pre-disposing factors include abnormal lung defenses and obstruction of the airway by a foreign object or tumor.
 Bronchiectasis can also be caused by breathing in food particles when you eat or after surgery because of a weakened cough reflex and the inability of the patient to clear their airways effectively.

 Bronchiectasis causes an abnormal widening of the airways due to recurrent inflammation and infection.
 When the airways become dilated, extra mucus begins to pool in the enlarged areas.
 The pooling of mucus becomes a breeding ground for bacteria which leads to lung infections.
 This is further complicated by damage to the cilia, the tiny protective hairs that line the airways.
 When the cilia are unable to clear the airways of debris and extra mucus, airway obstruction occurs.
 The accumulation of mucus and subsequent bacteria lead to repeated cycles of inflammation, infection and obstruction of the airways and lungs.